eileenlimjx/DSA4264-Project/README.md

 ### Objectives

-1. Sentiment Analysis: Determine shifts in sentiment across years
+1. Sentiment Analysis: Determine shifts in sentiment across years.

-2. Model Deployment: Utilize Hugging Face models for sentiment and toxicity classification, enabling predictions on hatefulness and toxicity within comments.
+2. Model Deployment: Utilize Hugging Face models for hate and toxicity classification.

 3. Topic Modeling: Identify and track major themes and topics within discussions, helping to understand what issues are driving online conversations.